-North Korea appears to have mastered the engineering requirements of plutonium production.
-It has operated its nuclear reactor, is believed to have separated Pu from the spent fuel, and has reportedly taken steps toward weaponization.
-In January 2004, North Korean officials showed an unofficial U.S. delegation alloyed "scrap" from a plutonium (Pu) casting operation.
-14 Dr. Siegfried Hecker, a delegation member, assessed that the stated density of the material was consistent with plutonium alloyed with gallium or aluminum.
+unofficial U.S. delegation alloyed "scrap" from a plutonium (Pu) casting operation.12 Dr. Siegfried Hecker, a delegation member, assessed that the stated density of the material was consistent with plutonium alloyed with gallium or aluminum.
 If so, this could indicate a degree of sophistication in North Korea's handling of Pu metal, necessary for weapons production.
 But without testing the material, Hecker could not confirm that the metal was plutonium or that it was alloyed, or when it was produced.

-Estimating Nuclear Warheads and Stocks
+Estimating Nuclear Warheads and Plutonium Stocks

-Secretary of State Colin Powell in December 2002 stated, "We now believe [the North Koreans] have a couple of nuclear weapons and have had them for years."
-In February 2005, North Korea officially announced that it had "manufactured nukes for self-defense."
-Although North Korea has tested one device, Vice Foreign Minister Kim Gye Gwan has previously said that North Korea possesses multiple bombs and was building more.
-17
+Secretary of State Colin Powell in December 2002 stated, "We now believe [the North Koreans] have a couple of nuclear weapons and have had them for years."13 In February 2005, North Korea officially announced that it had "manufactured nukes for self-defense."14 Vice Foreign Minister Kim Gye Gwan has previously said that North Korea possesses multiple bombs and was building more.15

-A key factor in assessing how many weapons North Korea can produce is whether North Korea needs to use more or less material than the IAEA standards of 8kg of Pu and 25kg for HEU per weapon.
-18 The amount of fissile material used in each weapon is determined by the design sophistication.
+A key factor in assessing how many weapons North Korea can produce is whether North Korea needs to use more or less material than the IAEA standards of 8kg of Pu and 25kg for HEU per weapon.16 The amount of fissile material used in each weapon is determined by the design sophistication.
 There is no reliable public information on North Korean nuclear weapons design.